anandam009/CRM_Project-Java/README.md

 1/ List customers in a table view

-2/ Customer can be added, updated nad deleted
+2/ Customer can be added, updated and deleted

-3/ search for customer
+3/ Search for customer